spockjs/spockjs/CONTRIBUTING.md

     test run
   * `yarn build` - assemble the build output in the dist folder
 * `yarn test` - run the tests in watch mode
-* `yarn serve-cov` - show the live coverage stats in the browser (`yarn test` should be running at the same time)
 * `yarn fix` - fix all auto-fixable issues and format the code
-* `yarn clean` - removes generated distribution files and coverage stats
+* `yarn clean` - remove generated distribution files and coverage stats

 ## Commits